 SSGT Kenneth D. Stempson (Russell, Minnesota), ASN-20709301 Ranger Stempson was assigned to #4 Commando A Troop.
 Stempson landed and participated in active combat with the enemy.
 Stempson returned home 3 May1944 on the USS Edward Richardson with 197 other Rangers.
 He attended college after the war.
-When the Korean War broke out, he entered the service again and retired as a LTC.
+When the Korean War broke out he entered the service again and died while still in the military.
+He had the rank of LTC.
 He died at the age of 47 on 05/28/1967 in Denver, Colorado.

-SGT Marcell G. Swank (Minneapolis, Minnesota), ASN-20706985 Ranger Swank was assigned to The Queen's Own Cameron Highlanders.
+SGT Marcell G Swank (Minneapolis, Minnesota), ASN-20706985 Ranger Swank was assigned to The Queen's Own Cameron Highlanders.
 Marcell was wounded in the Dieppe Raid.
 He was transferred into 4th Ranger Battalion HQ Co when it was created.
 Swank also continued his service in the Korean and Vietnam Wars.
 He retired as a LTC.
 Swank died at the age of 68 on 05/23/1991 in El Paso, Texas.
 He is buried at Arlington National Cemetery in Virginia.
 His father, Galen Swank also served in WWII.

-PFC Owen E. Sweazey (Clinton, Indiana), ASN-35170749 Ranger Sweazey was assigned to #3 Commando 4th Troop.
-Sweazey earned the Silver Star Medal for the Sened Station Operation in Tunisia.
-He took out an enemy machine gun nest.
+PFC Owen E Sweazey (Clinton, Indiana), ASN-35170749 Ranger Sweazey was assigned to #3 Commando 4th Troop.
+Sweazey earned the SSM at Sened Station in North Africa for taking out a machine gun nest.
 He remained in 1st Ranger Battalion E Company.
 He died at the age of 71 on 11/08/1991 in Indianapolis, Indiana

-SGT Alex J. Szima (Dayton, Ohio), ASN-698978 Ranger Szima was assigned to #4 Commando A Troop.
-He was one of the 4 Rangers that were involved in active combat with A Troop.
+SGT Alex John Szima (Dayton, Ohio), ASN-698978 Ranger Szima was assigned to #4 Commando A Troop.
+He was one of 4 Rangers that were involved in active combat with A Troop.
 Szima was considered an excellent marksman.
 He was almost mortally wounded in the Battle of Mount Cassino near Venafro during November 1943.
-He underwent 3 years of reconstructive surgery at
+He underwent 3 years of reconstructive surgery at Valley Forge.

-Valley Forge.
 In 2002 Alex attended the 60th Anniversary of the Allied Landing in Dieppe.
 He was the lone surviving Ranger of the Raid.
 Szima died at the age of 86 on 09/13/2006 in Charlotte, North Carolina.

-SGT Edwin C. Thompson (Des Moines, Iowa), ASN-20704765 Ranger Thompson was assigned to #3 Commando HQ Troop.
+SGT Edwin C Thompson (Des Moines, Iowa), ASN-20704765 Ranger Thompson was assigned to #3 Commando HQ Troop.
 Ranger Thompson transferred into 4th Ranger Battalion D Company.
-On 27 June 1943, Ranger Thompson sustained bad injuries to his feet from a grenade blast and he developed hepatitis and complications.
+27 June 1943 Thompson feet were injured by a grenade blast and he had developed hepatitis and complications.
 He returned home on 31 July 1943 and was discharged from the hospital in September of 1943.
 Edwin moved to San Bernadino, California and died at age 90 on 12/01/2010.